 For PU coated leather care, you only need a few products and a couple techniques.

-- Use a handheld vacuum attachment to remove crumbs, hair, and excess debris.
-Be sure to get under and behind cushions.
+- Use a handheld vacuum attachment to remove crumbs, hair, and other debris.
+Get under and behind cushions.

-- Spray the solution directly onto a clean microfiber towel and apply using the same motion you’d use when cleaning your countertops.
+- Spray the solution directly onto a clean microfiber towel and apply like you're cleaning your countertops.
 Cover every spot evenly and buff using a clean, dry microfiber cloth.

 Can You Use All Purpose Cleaner on Leather?

-While you can reach for a leather sofa conditioner that sits in your cupboard for months on end, why not use our 99.51% Natural Surface Cleaner instead?
+You could reach for a leather couch cleaner that'll sit in your cupboard for months – or use a Natural Surface Cleaner that can be safely used throughout your home.
 Spray it on a clean microfiber cloth, gently wipe it across your furniture, and that’s it!

-From ceiling fans to remote controls to your own couch, here's to a cleaner home!
+From ceiling fans to remote controls to your couch, here's to a cleaner home!